 by Alexander Larman

 Alexander Larman is a British historian and journalist.
-His acclaimed books of historical and literary biography include Blazing Star, Restoration, and Byron’s Women, and he has edited and ghostwritten for a variety of publications.
+He is the author of several acclaimed books of historical and literary biography, including Blazing Star, Byron’s Women, and The Crown in Crisis.
+He has also edited and ghostwritten for a variety of publications.
 He writes for the Times, Observer, and Telegraph, as well as The Spectator and The Critic.
-He lives in Oxford with his wife Nancy and daughter Rose.
+He lives in Oxford.